ignite/cli/docs/guide/interchange/05-creating-sell-orders.md

 )
 ```

-The `ibcdex` module will need to mint and burn token using the `bank` account.
+The `ibcdex` module will need to mint and burn voucher token using the `bank` account.
 The use this feature, the module must have a _module account_.
 To enable the _module account_ declare this permission in the _module account permissions_ structure of the auth module.

 ```go
 // app/app.go